LimJiaEarn/PersonalFinanceCalendar/README.md

 * Launch Command Prompt and change directory to the folder you have installed the files in.
 ![plot](https://github.com/LimJiaEarn/PersonalFinanceCalendar/blob/main/README_docs/InstallBuildGuidePic1.PNG)

-* 'pip install openpyxl' to install Openpyxl Library, you may read how to [install packages](https://packaging.python.org/en/latest/tutorials/installing-packages/) should you need more assistance
+* `pip install openpyxl` to install Openpyxl Library, you may read how to [install packages](https://packaging.python.org/en/latest/tutorials/installing-packages/) should you need more assistance
 * You are ready to start building your calendar after this!